-- https://www.academia.edu/35571106/Architecture_Ebook_Daylighting-Natural_Light_in_Architecture?auto=download - https://books.google.co.in/books/about/Lighting_Historic_Buildings.html?id=Jk8ckqj6b7sC &redir_esc=y
+- https://books.google.co.in/books/about/Lighting\Historic\Buildings.html?id=Jk8ckqj6b7sC &redir\esc=y

 BID 804 MODULAR CONSTRUCTION TECHNOLOGY

 • The course of Modular Construction is aimed at focusing on the study of use of pre-fabrication systems, systems developed by CBRI and other agencies, basic modular planning and the proportioning systems and using the skills in designing of buildings.
 In today's context when various components of building construction happens off site, it is important to design as per the units/modules, repetition of which gives a modularly coordinated design and helps in easy and fast construction.
 Thus, the student will be able to demonstrate knowledge of building construction and management with application of Modular coordination and pre-fabrication concepts in their design.